ArrDee

 Riley Jason Davies (born 17 September 2002), known professionally as ArrDee, is a British rapper.
-His debut mixtape, Pier Pressure, was released on 18 March 2022, peaking at number 2 on the UK Singles Chart.
+His debut mixtape, Pier Pressure, was released on 18 March 2022, peaking at number 2 on the UK Albums Chart.
 ArrDee has received multiple gold and platinum plaques from the British Phonographic Industry (BPI) and Recorded Music NZ (RMNZ).
+As of 2025, ArrDee is an independent artist, having been dropped by his label.

-Early and personal life
+Early

 Riley Jason Davies was born and raised in Brighton, England.
 He went to Hove Park School in Hove, East Sussex.